makersacademy/rps-challenge/README.md

 - [ ] Tidy up README
 - [ ] Add domain modeling breakdown in readme
 - [ ] Refactor code and tests as required
+- [ ] In 2 player mode add a separate page so player 2 can enter there selection separately

 ## Task